Danyl101/BiLSTM-BERT-Stock-Market-Predictor/Journal.md

 Iteration 2 [API]

-Advanced the apis especially typescript to receive inputs from the browser, changed the funcionalities a bit , now instead of adding and viewing only , we instead can now add filters and sites view them as well as remove any ones , these were all done in async and was done alongside the gui developed by vercel
+Advanced the apis especially typescript to receive inputs from the browser, changed the funcionalities a bit , now instead of adding and viewing only , we instead can now add filters and sites view them as well as remove any ones , these were all done in async , ran into a few glitches here and there , so added logging to the entire flask api
+___________________________________

+Iteration 3[API]

+Modularized the code ,split the flask api into two addition api and removal api and the same was also done to typescript apis , build a new run program for flask to avoid manually running the individual flask files ,but ran into some issues here due to the pathing issues

 ___________________________________
 ___________________________________